Yusif99/FeedbackApp_Lexus/README.md

-#  "feedback form" web application  has been created using Python Flask, Postgresql, HTML, and CSS.
+#  "Feedback form" web application  has been created using Python Flask, Postgresql, HTML, and CSS.